brave-experiments/Mjolnir/CONTRIBUTING.md

 - All commands/scripts that are run from host to set up environment are run via `bin/run`

 This logic should be sustained to clearify where code should be executed

+### IDE Goland
+To forward go dependencies from container to your host write `go mod vendor` within container